Punctuation for Class 5

 Types of Punctuations

-Punctuation marks are important in English to help convey meaning and clarity in sentences.
+Punctuation marks are important in English to convey meaning and clarity in sentences.
 Here are some common types of punctuation with examples:

 Types of Punctuation for Class 5